Find the solution set of log base six of negative two 𝑥 plus 48 equals two times log

 And you can imagine this multiplicative constant 𝑛 moving across to become the

-must be equal to six to the power of the right-hand side.
+be equal to six to the power of the right-hand side.
 Either way, we get this quadratic equation here and hopefully we know how to solve

 this.
-Subtracting negative two 𝑥 plus 48 from both sides, we get that zero is
+Subtracting negative two 𝑥 plus 48 from both sides, we get that zero is equal to 𝑥

 However, because we’re working with a logarithmic equation, we have to be careful

-involving logarithms.
+equation involving logarithms.
 The argument of a logarithmic function must be greater than zero.
-So negative two 𝑥 plus 48 and 𝑥 must both be positive for this
+So negative two 𝑥 plus 48 and 𝑥 must both be positive for this original equation to

 not a solution to the original logarithmic equation that we had to solve.

 simplifying, we get that log base six of 36 is equal to two times our log base six

 of six.
-36 and six are both greater than zero and so both sides of the equation
+36 and six are both greater than zero and so both sides of the equation are defined

 And if you think about it or use your calculator, you’ll see that the equation